Preparing to take the GED

 Computer-based tests have an embedded timer and the exam will automatically close and submit when the time limit has been reached.

 Once you begin a test, you are required to stay until you either complete or submit the test.
 Unscheduled breaks are not permitted while writing the GED and you will not be allowed to re-enter the testing room if you take an unscheduled break.
 You are permitted to take a 10-minute break between tests.
+If you will need longer than a 10-minute break between tests, you can schedule your tests as separate appointments with a longer break between them.

 Note: If you have a health condition that necessitates breaks, you must request an accommodation.